RafifAlzayat/thecoolteam-/README.md

 # Covid Analysis

 ## AWS DB
-We are using a postgresql on AWS; to access the db use the following; reachout to Rafif for the username and password:
+We are using a postgresql on AWS; to access the db use the following:

 AWS URL: database-1.cvyxzrizmaqm.us-east-1.rds.amazonaws.com